MLacra/data_science_notebooks/project 4 - Predicting Default Risk/README.md

 ### *3.3 Random Forest Model*
 _3.3.1.
 Which predictor variables are significant or the most important?_

 The scores for variable importance can be seen in 3.3.2.
 It seems
 •	Credit-Amount
 •	Age-Years
 •	Duration of Credit Month
 are the most important predictor variables.

 _3.3.2.
-Please show the p-values or variable importance charts for all of your predictor variables._
+Show the p-values or variable importance charts for all of the predictor variables._

 Variable importance can be found below.
 ![Random forest variable importance](figures/random_forest_var_imp.png)

 _3.3.3.
 Validate your model against the Validation set.
 What was the overall percent accuracy?_

 The overall accuracy was 76%.

 _3.3.4.
 Show the confusion matrix.
 Are there any bias seen in the model’s predictions?_

 The overall percent accuracy of the Random Forest model is 76%, which is strong PPV= true positives / (true positives + false positives) = 0.78 NPV= true negatives / (true negatives + false negatives) = 0.69